JakeTapper/Prim-Engine/README.md

 ### What may eventually come?
 There are a few things that I want to put in if I somehow finish all I've listed above.
 These are big things that I haven't made myself any promises on
 - VR support.
 I know of at least one VR library, but I haven't looked too much at it.
 If I can get it done, great.
-If not, shucks.
+If not, shucks
 - Controller support would be cool, but I'm not entirely sure how that's implimented, and I haven't really looked into it
-- Online gameplay would be amazing to play on something that I made, but at the moment I'm not going to aim for stars that high.
+- Online gameplay would be amazing to play on something that I made, but at the moment I'm not going to aim for stars that high

 ### What's not going to be here?
 - Textures - Weird, but at the moment I want to see how good I can make this look using just basic vertex coloring